-But although most words of contemporary spoken languages are not clearly imitative in origin, there has been a growing recognition of the preponderance of imitative words in spoken language (Dingemanse et al. 2015; Perniss, Thompson, and Vigliocco 2010) and the frequent use of vocal imitation and depiction in spoken discourse (Clark and Gerrig 1990; Lewis 2009), leading some to argue for the importance of imitation for understanding the origin of spoken words (e.g., Brown, Black, and Horowitz 1955; Donald 2016; Imai and Kita 2014; Perlman, Dale, and Lupyan 2015; Dingemanse 2014).
-In addition, experiments show that people can, in fact, be highly effective at using vocal imitations to refer to different kinds of sounds--in some cases, even more effective than with the use of words (Lemaitre and Rocchesso 2014).
-The effectiveness of these imitations arises not because people are able to mimic environmental sounds with high fidelity, but because they are able to represent the salient features of sounds in ways that are understandable to listeners (Lemaitre et al. 2016).
+Although most words of contemporary spoken languages are not clearly imitative in origin, there has been a growing recognition of the importance of imitative words in spoken languages (Dingemanse et al. 2015; Perniss, Thompson, and Vigliocco 2010), and the frequent use of vocal imitation and depiction in spoken discourse (Clark and Gerrig 1990; Lewis 2009).
+This has led some to argue for the importance of imitation for understanding the origin of spoken words (e.g., Brown, Black, and Horowitz 1955; Donald 2016; Imai and Kita 2014; Perlman, Dale, and Lupyan 2015; Dingemanse 2014).
+In addition, experiments show that counter to previous assumptions, people are highly effective at using vocal imitations in reference--in some cases, even more effective than with conventional words words (Lemaitre and Rocchesso 2014).
+Recent work has also shown that people are able to create novel imitative vocalizations for more abstract meanings (e.g. ‘slow’, ‘rough’, ‘good’, ‘many’) that are understandable to naïve listeners (Perlman, Dale, and Lupyan 2015).
+The effectiveness of these imitations arises not because people can mimic environmental sounds with high fidelity, but because they are able to produce imitations that capture the salient features of sounds in ways that are understandable to listeners (Lemaitre et al. 2016).
 Similarly, the features of onomatopoeic words might highlight distinctive aspects of the sounds they represent.
 For example, the initial voiced, plosive /b/ in “boom” represents an abrupt, loud onset, the back vowel /u/ a low pitch, and the nasalized /m/ a slow, muffled decay (Rhodes 1994).
-Recent work has also shown that people are able to create novel imitative vocalizations for more abstract meanings (e.g. ‘slow’, ‘rough’, ‘good’, ‘many’) that are understandable to naïve listeners (Perlman, Dale, and Lupyan 2015).

-Thus, research shows that people can use vocal imitation as an effective means to communicate about the various sounds of their environment and even more abstract concepts.
+Thus, converging evidence suggests that people can use vocal imitation as an effective means of communication.
 But how do vocal imitations become standardized words that are integrated into the vocabulary of a language?
 To investigate this question, we recruited participants to play an online version of the children's game of "Telephone".
 In the children’s game, a spoken message is whispered from one person to the next.
 In our version, the original message or seed sound was a recording of an environmental sound.
-The first generation participant imitated this seed sound, the next generation imitated the previous imitation, and so on for up to 8 generations (Fig. 1).
+The initial group (first generation) of participants imitated this seed sound, the next generation imitated the previous imitators, and so on for up to 8 generations (Fig. 1).

 In subsequent experiments, we systematically answered the following questions about the form of the vocalizations and their potential to function as words.
 First, does iterated imitation drive the vocalizations to stabilize in form and become more word-like?
 Second, do the imitations become more suitable as labels for the category of sounds that motivated them?
 For example, does the imitation of a particular water-splashing sound become, over time, a better label for the more general category of water-splashing sounds?
 Third, do the imitations retain resemblance to the original environmental sounds that inspired them?
 If so, it should be possible for naïve participants to match the emergent imitative words back to the original sounds that motivated them.